CSR as a lever for performance and innovation

 Today, extra-financial reporting, also known as ESG/RSE reporting or DPEF (declaration of extra-financial performance of companies), only concerns companies:

-• unlisted companies with a total balance sheet or turnover of 100 million euros and 500 employees.
+• unlisted companies with a balance sheet or sales total of €100 million and 500 employees.

 The European regulation in full evolution on the subject comes to upset these principles.
-The CSRD (Corporate Sustainability Reporting Directive) will not only impose extra-financial reporting for a wider audience, but also a stricter format to be respected with standards.
+The CSRD(Corporate Sustainability Reporting Directive) will impose not only extra-financial reporting for a wider audience, but also a stricter format to be respected with standards.
 The CSRD will be applicable as of 2024 and as of 2025 for the new companies concerned.
 Shareholders will be able to consult these CSR standards in the same way as the financial standards.
 According to the 11th edition of the study “Priorities 2023 for Finance Departments” by PwC and the DFCG, 73% of CFOs plan to change their management model to integrate CSR dimensions within three years.
 This new regulation demonstrates that company performance is no longer limited to economic performance.
-It must be considered in its entirety by including the principles of CSR.
+It must be considered in its entirety, including the principles of CSR.

 It is therefore important to put in place a strategic vision of the company including CSR, which could be accompanied by monitoring indicators (KPIs), but also to involve the financial directors in the subject.
 Another important point will be to centralize the company’s data necessary for global performance, which may come from different departments and information systems (HR, Finance, Purchasing, Quality, etc.).